Feature-Driven Strategies for Trading Wind Power and Hydrogen: Day-Ahead Bidding

 Aiming to develop a feature-driven trading strategy in the day-ahead stage, we first define the vector of available features with $N$ elements corresponding to hour $t$ as

 The features should be those contextual information for hour $t$ of the following day that the plant has access to when making day-ahead decisions.
-An example of available features for the hybrid power plant at the day-stage stage is the deterministic forecast of wind power generation.
+Examples of available features for the hybrid power plant at the day-stage stage are (\textit{i}) deterministic forecasts of wind power generation of the underlying farm at different points before the day-ahead market gate closure at the noon of day $\rm{D}\!-\!1$, (\textit{ii}) aggregate wind power forecast in the area (or bidding zone) where the farm is located, (\textit{iii}) aggregate wind power forecast in the neighboring areas, (\textit{iv}) realized wind power production in day $\rm{D}\!-\!1$.

 Let variable $p^{\rm DA}_t$ denote the electricity traded (bought or sold) in the day-ahead market for hour $t$ of the next day.
 In addition, variable $p^{\rm H}_t$ is the electricity consumption schedule of the electrolyzer for the same hour.
 We exploit linear decision rules \cite{kuhn}, so called \textit{linear policies}, to define $p^{\rm DA}_t$ and $p^{\rm H}_t$ as a function of features $\textbf{X}_t$, such that